This website is updated regularly.

-Following a decision by the Bundesrat on 18.1.2021, the pandemic-related extension of the legal entitlement to child sick days and child sick pay came into force, with retroactive effect from 5.1.2021.
-The entitlement has been increased to 20 (instead of 10) days, or 40 (instead of 20) for single parents.
+The legal entitlement to child sick days and child sick pay for the year 2021 has been extended again.
+The entitlement has been increased to 30 (instead of 10 in non-pandemic times) days, or 60 (instead of 20) for single parents.
 For multiple children, the entitlement is limited to a maximum of 65 days; for single parents, the entitlement is limited to a maximum of 130 days.
 The entitlement is not limited to when the child is sick, but also when the child must be cared for at home due to the pandemic.

 In response to the COVID-19 pandemic, it was made easier to take caregiver leave (Pflegezeit) and family care leave (Familienpflegezeit).
 This included, in particular, the right of employees to be absent from work for up to 20 (instead of the previously 10) working days to deal with a pandemic-related urgent care situation, and the possible entitlement to wage compensation for up to 20 working days (§ 9 Pflegezeitgesetz – Home Care Leave Act – and § 150 para.
 5d of the Sozialgesetzbuch – Social Welfare Code).
-This special provision was set to expire at the end of 2020, but has now been extended until June 30, 2021 (see https://www.bmfsfj.de/bmfsfj/themen/corona-pandemie/informationen-fuer-pflegende-angehoerige, in German only).
+This special provision was set to expire at the end of March 2021, but has now been extended until June 30, 2021 (see https://www.bmfsfj.de/bmfsfj/themen/corona-pandemie/informationen-fuer-pflegende-angehoerige, in German only).

 In addition, subject to the employer’s consent, employees can now use any remaining periods of an already ended caregiver leave and/or family care leave for the same close relative in need of care multiple times over a total period of up to 24 months.

 Please do not hesitate to contact us should you require any further information on this matter.